-From 1887 to 1934, the United States acquired more than 90 million acres of Indian Nation land-leaving Native Americans with only one-third of their original land.17 The continuing struggle over land, as well as historic racial inequity and trauma, has strained the relationship between the federal government and Indigenous communities.18
+From 1887 to 1934, the United States acquired more than 90 million acres of Indian Nation land-leaving Indigenous communities with only one-third of their original land.
+The continuing struggle over land, as well as historic racial inequity and trauma, has strained the relationship between the federal government and Indigenous communities.

 The U.S. Constitution recognizes Indian Nations as sovereign governments, meaning that they have the power to self-govern.
-Indigenous people are citizens of their tribe, their state, and the United States.19
+Indigenous people are citizens of their tribe, their state, and the United States.